Prof. Dr. Christina Raasch

 - Digital Economics

 Christina Raasch is Associate Professor of Digital Economy at Kühne Logistics University.
-Her second affiliation is with the Kiel Institute for the World Economy (IfW), where she is part of the Research Area focusing on Innovation and International Competition.
+At the Kiel Institute she cooperates with the Research Center Innovation and International Competition.

 She studied economics at the universities of St. Gallen and Oxford and holds a doctorate in management from Friedrich Alexander University in Erlangen-Nuremberg.
 During her habilitation studies, which she completed at TU Hamburg-Harburg, she spent 1.5 years as a visiting researcher at MIT Sloan School of Management.
 From 2013 to early 2017, she was Assistant Professor of Technology Management at Technische Universität München.